 In particular, any potential liability of the estate to Inheritance Tax opens up the possibility of large personal fines for you get it wrong.
 See the IHT penalties on the HMRC site.
 If you are in a position to do any, advance planning can make substantial savings, so contact us in advance for estate and inheritance tax planning if possible.
 And if your estate planning has not been reviewed in the last couple of years, at least ask for a copy of our 2 Minute Guide to Estate Planning (without obligation.)
 Not only do you have to be quick with estate administration and IHT returns, you also need to be accurate.
 You must pay the inheritance tax before you can gain probate and are then able to access the estate assets – which can be tricky!
 Not understanding how investments work, or the impact of lifetime gifts (up to 14 years ago) or gifts with reservation of benefit is no excuse.
 Gifts with reservation of benefit are often badly implemented inheritance tax planning, or designed to avoid care fees.
 We have experts in the office who can look after your interests and protect you.
 Tax and death are often inseparable, but that is no reason to pay more tax on death than is necessary.
 After all, few people really want to make the Taxman their largest beneficiary (he often is) – they just fail to contact us in time to do any advance planning.

-She can often use rules and regulations to increase inheritances.
+Our expert connections can often use rules and regulations to increase inheritances.
 These opportunities are not fully understood by all probate practitioners.
-How many of them have a Tax Barrister on board?
-She also advises on Inheritance Tax planning for the next generation if asked.
+We also arrange for advice on Inheritance Tax planning for the next generation if asked.
 That is always the best approach – the earlier you start planning to save IHT, the easier it is.
 After a death, then it is time to beef up Estate Planning for the next generation – ask for our 2 Minute Review.

-Not at all – we keep our overheads way down, so you could end up paying more for help from legal professionals whose experience extends to just paying (rather than saving) Inheritance Tax.
-So generally speaking, you will not only pay less to us, you will pay less to the Taxman as well.
+Not at all – we look for connections who keep their overheads way down, so you could end up paying more for help from legal professionals whose experience extends to just paying (rather than saving) Inheritance Tax.
+So generally speaking, you will not only pay less, you will pay less to the Taxman as well.
 Contact us on our IHT Probate helpline for a brief free initial discussion on 03 300 102 300.
-You will appreciate that, to keep costs down for paying clients, the initial (free) chat will have to be brief.
-You will benefit from lower fees when you instruct us!
+You will appreciate that, to keep costs down, the initial (free) chat will have to be brief.
+You will benefit from lower fees when you instruct our contacts!
 But there is a lot which can still be done to reduce inheritance tax during and sometimes after the probate process is completed.
-Our tax barrister will oversee the administration of the deceased persons estate with a watching brief of reducing the IHT bill wherever legally possible.
+Our contatcs will oversee the administration of the deceased persons estate with a watching brief of reducing the IHT bill wherever legally possible.

 How do I know I may need Inheritance Tax Advice on an Estate?